-According to data collected, as indicated on the table above, CDBG assisted a total of 1,168 families.
-Of this number, 820 of families were Hispanic, representing 70 percent.
+According to the above total of racial and ethnic status of families assisted, CDBG assisted a total of 1,168 families.
+Of this number, 820 Hispanic families consist of 70 percent of families assisted.
 Whereas, White families make up 19 percent, Black of African American make up 0.07 percent, 0.01 percent for Asians, 0.02 percent for American Indian or American Native and 0.009 for Native Hawaiian or Other Pacific Islander.

-According to the 2013-2017 American Community Survey Demographic (ACS) and Housing Estimates, Madera's Hispanic/Latino (of any race) make up 78.8 percent of the population.
+According to the 2013-2017 American Community Survey Demographic and Housing Estimates, Madera's Hispanic/Latino (of any race) make up 78.8 percent of the population.
 Whites alone make up 14.9 percent, Black or African American are 3 percent, American Indian and Alaska Native alone are 0.4 percent, Asians alone are 1.7 percent, Native Hawaiian and other Pacific Islander alone make up 0.1 percent and Some Other Race along are 0.2 percent of the population.

 The percentage of families assisted by CDBG are close to the percentages in the ACS Survey Estimates.
-This indicated City is meeting and serving Madera's diverse racial and ethnic populations.
+This indicated City is meeting and serving Madera's racial and ethnic populations.